$0 Colorado Dispute Letter Starter Kit

 Colorado Advocacy Playbook vs Hiring a Special Education Advocate: Which Do You Need?

-If you're deciding between a Colorado-specific advocacy playbook and hiring a special education advocate, here's the short answer: start with the playbook for early-stage and mid-stage disputes — evaluation denials, Prior Written Notice demands, IEP meeting preparation, and initial escalation letters.
+If you're deciding between a Colorado-specific advocacy playbook and hiring a special education advocate, here's the short answer: start with the playbook for early-stage and mid-stage disputes — evaluation denials, Prior Written Notice requests, IEP meeting preparation, and initial escalation letters.
 Hire an advocate when you're heading into due process, when you've exhausted informal resolution, or when the emotional toll of managing the dispute yourself is unsustainable.
-Most Colorado parents can resolve their IEP dispute without professional representation if they have the right templates, the right statutory citations, and the right escalation sequence.
+Some Colorado parents can address an IEP dispute without professional representation if they have the right templates, the right statutory citations, and the right escalation sequence.

 Cost Comparison